Defense Attorneys Experienced with Judge Julie Nicholson

 Proactive and involved in the community

-The professional organizations Judge Nicholson belongs to or is on the board of are almost too numerous to list.
+Judge Julie Nicholson belongs to so many professional organizations, many of which she serves on the board, they are almost too numerous to list.
 A few of them are HAVEN, Ascension Providence Rochester Hospital, the Rainbow Connection, the Rochester Regional Chamber of Commerce, the Detroit Zoological Society Board, the Women’s Foundation, and the Rochester/Auburn Hills Coalition for the Prevention of Substance Abuse, and the Oakland County Coordinating Council Against Domestic Violence.
 Judge Nicholson has also received numerous awards in appreciation of the activity she has undertaken for the community at large.

 Judge Nicholson, as with her colleagues on the bench at the 52-3 District Court, can be tough on defendants, but as can be seen by the organizations she belongs to or started, she is a believer in proactive prevention of substance abuse, which is a universally recognized causal factor in many criminal cases.
 She also clearly believes in rehabilitation.